The Substance: Conception and screenplay

-Similarly, she chose to omit character backstories, preferring to reveal information through actions, locations, and attire.
-For example, colors were written into the script to symbolize character traits — Elisabeth Sparkle's yellow jacket representing a "superhero-like" quality before her transformation, and Sue's pink leotard signifying her femininity.
-The character Sue, described as blonde in a 2020 draft of the script, was given her namesake to subconsciously evoke Lolita and Marilyn Monroe, "baby-doll"-like iconography, and classic beauty standards that continue to endure.
-Fargeat chose the name Elisabeth for its "iconic resonance" with stars of Old Hollywood, and Sparkle because of its associations with happiness and to "shine and be under the light".
+In lieu of character backstories, Fargeat used colors, actions, and attire to symbolize character traits — Elisabeth Sparkle's yellow jacket represented a "superhero-like" quality before her transformation, and Sue's pink leotard represented her femininity.
+The character Sue, described as blonde in a 2020 draft of the script, was given her namesake to subconsciously evoke Lolita and Marilyn Monroe, "baby-doll"-like iconography, and enduring beauty standards.
+Fargeat chose the name Elisabeth for its "iconic resonance" with stars of Old Hollywood, and Sparkle because of its literal meaning to "shine and be under the light".

 Fargeat conceived the pivotal birth scene, in which Sue emerges from Elisabeth's back, while in the shower.
 It was the first that she wrote, and in her view, "the most important scene of the film".
 She recalls, "I didn't even know who my character would be.
 It's the first one that really came to my mind, and it holds the core DNA of the movie as a true visceral experience with no words, making you feel what the characters are going to feel".
 Fargeat later decided that the main character should be an actress to explore societal perceptions of bodies.
 She chose to have Elisabeth Sparkle host an aerobics class, inspired by Jane Fonda's transition from a successful actress to her second career starring in exercise tapes.

 Fargeat listened to a variety of music to influence the screenplay.
 She cited Mica Levi's score for Under the Skin (2013), and other experimental music and composers that had "this kind of heartbeat or pulsation ... related to the heartbeat of the new human being or the way you can feel with your body".
 Fargeat also listened to hypersexualized music to influence the in-universe Pump It Up show.